centreon/centreon-documentation/versioned_docs/version-23.10/administration/knowledge-base.md

 ## Introduction

-In any Centreon Open Source suite version since 2.8.0, **Knowledge Base** allows you to easily associate a wiki with Centreon Web.
+Since version 2.8.0, in the Centreon Open Source suite, the **Knowledge Base** module allows you

+to easily associate a wiki with Centreon Web.

 It creates links between hosts and services and specific procedures on Wiki.